 Grantees will receive notification regarding the ECRAC grant funding decision.
 If funded, a contract called the Notification of Grant Award (NGA) and a Request for Payment (RFP) form will be included in the notification.
 In cases where the grant is less than the full amount requested, or if the ECRAC Board of Directors has stipulated revisions, the applicant will receive them and a revised approved budget in the NGA.
-If the grantee agrees with the approved budget and other terms of the contract the artist applicant must sign and submit both forms to ECRAC.
-The NGA contract also requires the signature of the artist.
+If the grantee agrees with the approved budget and other terms of the contract the artist applicant must sign and submit both the NGA and RFP forms to ECRAC along with any stipulations, within 45 days.